To configure O365 apps in the Citrix Workspace app, make sure to complete the following:

 This manual copy-paste action might introduce errors because of which the federation might not be successful.

-The steps to federate a domain are now integrated within the Citrix Gateway service user interface making the federation process automated.
+The steps to federate a domain are now integrated within the Citrix Secure Private service user interface making the federation process automated.
 The PowerShell scripts are run in the back end when users click the appropriate links in the interface.
 Users do not have to switch between cloud portal and PowerShell.

 Steps to federate a domain automatically